daisugiland/daisugi/packages/kado/README.md

 ## Goal

 The project aims to provide the basic functionality for IoC.
 The functionality will be kept simple and will not be overextended.

+## FAQ

+### Where does the name come from?

+Kado is a Japanese art that involves an arrangement of a variety of plants.
+A characteristic of Japanese Kado is an emphasis on shapes and lines, as well as the manner in which the flower is placed into the dish.

 ## License